rmahabir1973/artivio.ai/replit.md

 ## Overview
 Artivio AI is a comprehensive platform for generating AI-powered videos, images, music, and AI chatbot conversations.
 It offers robust user authentication, a credit-based usage system, an administrative panel, advanced image-to-video capabilities, extensive image editing tools, and a versatile AI chatbot with streaming responses.
 The platform aims to become a leading solution in the AI content generation market, consolidating diverse creative AI tools.

+**PRODUCTION STATUS**: Site is LIVE at https://artivio.ai - All webhooks and callbacks point to production URL.

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want an iterative development process, where I'm asked before major changes are made.
 Do not make changes to the `server/storage.ts` or `client/src/App.tsx` files without explicit approval.